Next Externship Spring 2018, UNC-G.

 Therapists with EFT training, on the advisory board include: Susan Morrow, Felicia Friesen, Lucille Keenan, Maria Wood, Lynne Hefetz, and David Von Kohorn.

-Next introductory Training – 4 day Externship in EFT planned for May 10-13, 2017, UNC Greensboro
+Next introductory Training – 4 day Externship in EFT planned for Spring 2018, UNC Greensboro

 Past Externship participant comments include: